vu-societal-analyics/societal-analytics-lab-website/_blogs/20250201_computing-power.md

 **Figure 9:** Example of values returned by the command `df -h /local/data`.

-#### d Every first day of the month, the directories are moved to /local/.old
+#### d Every first day of the month, the directories are moved to local-old

 Finally, according to IT (Figure 6):